Skip to main content

 Comirnaty is an mRNA vaccine, which means its mechanism of action is to use messenger RNA (mRNA) to provide instructions for making the spike protein of the COVID-19 virus.
 Your body then recognizes this spike protein as foreign and produces antibodies and T cells to attack it.
 This helps your body prepare to fight off the real COVID-19 virus if you're exposed to it.

-Comirnaty is an FDA-approved vaccine for adults and adolescents aged 12 years and older.
+Comirnaty is an FDA-approved vaccine for use in:

 Comirnaty side effects

 There is a remote chance that Comirnaty could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to 1 hour after getting a dose.
-For this reason, your vaccination provider may ask you to stay at the place where you received your vaccine for monitoring after vaccination.
+For this reason, the vaccination provider may ask you or your child to stay at the place where you or your child received the vaccine for monitoring after vaccination.
 Signs of a severe allergic reaction can include:

 These may not be all the possible side effects of Comirnaty.
 Ask your healthcare provider about any side effects that concern you.
 Report vaccine side effects to the FDA/CDC Vaccine Adverse Event Reporting System (VAERS).
 The VAERS toll-free number is 1-800-822-7967 or report online to https://vaers.hhs.gov/reportevent.html.